MatteoPerona/usa-power-outage-predictions/README.md

 F1: 0.76

-> Our values for accuracy and F1 are much more similar indicating that our Recall and Accuracy are performing at similar levels.
+> Our values for accuracy and F1 are much more similar indicating that our recall and accuracy are converging.
 The model improved!

 This is a massive improvement over our last model.
 We can attribute this to:
-1. Our broader set of input variables contributing more information which to contextualize our model.
+1. Our broader set of input variables contributing more dimensions for our model to work with.
 2. The extra feature engineering done to standardize the columns according to their data generating process.
 3. The hyperparameter tuning we did in the previous section.